-Small-scale, overhead transmission lines are frequently financed directly by utilities relying on their balance sheets or on unsecured debt issuances.
+Small-scale, overhead transmission lines are frequently financed directly by utilities relying on their balance sheets or corporate debt issuances.
 Vertically-integrated utilities tend to directly own transmission lines and to finance them on an unsecured basis (i.e. not project-financed).
 This is especially true in cases where the utility owning the transmission lines has access to competitive sources of corporate debt - such as the case with well-capitalized private utilities and some government-owned utilities.

-Transmission-related assets such as substations and other associated infrastructure are frequently bundled with transmission lines and frequently corporate-financed as a whole.
+Transmission-related assets at that scale, such as substations and other associated infrastructure, are often bundled with transmission lines and frequently corporate-financed as a whole.

-Project Bonds have been more frequently issued for larger-scale transmission lines "segregated" from vertically-integrated utilities.
-For example, in the UK, regulatory provisions requiring wind power generation companies to divest from transmission activities led to the issuance of approx. £1.1Bn non-recourse bond offerings related to transmission lines connecting offshore power generation projects to the grid, through underground and submarine cables (known as "OFTO" assets), between 2013 and 2016.
+Project Bonds have been more frequently issued for largerscale transmission lines "segregated" from verticallyintegrated utilities.
+For example, in the UK, regulatory provisions requiring wind power generation companies to divest from transmission activities between 2013 and 2018 led to the issuance of approx. £1.3BN non-recourse bond offerings related to transmission lines connecting offshore power generation projects to the grid, through underground and submarine cables (known as "OFTO" assets).